ithemal/Ithemal/README.md

 # Running

 Before running any Ithemal related code, please ensure you do the following in the Ithemal root folder.
 This sets up some environment variables needed to run components of Ithemal successfully.

 `source setup.sh`

 Running instructions for each component can be found in each respective folder.

+Also, remember to define `DYNAMORIO_HOME` environment variable to point to the home directory of your DynamoRIO installation.